Children

 Parenting Components¶

-Components return the same values which [Children]
+Components return the same values which [Children] uses.
+That means they're

 directly compatible, and you can insert a component anywhere you'd normally